dawranliou/dawranliou.com/content/11-generators-the-basics.md

 [1, 1, 2, 3, 5, 8, 13, 21, 34, 55]
 ```

-# 4. Generator in action
-## Let's crack an algorithm questions using generators!

 Foot notes
 1. For instance, you can mix in the return statement,